Random Switching between Vector Fields Having a Common Zero: The Linearized system

 Indeed, under condition $(a)$, the flow induced by $G^1$ is periodic on $S^1$ so that every point $p \in S^1$ satisfies the assumptions of Proposition \ref{th:uniqueLambda}.
 Under condition $(b)$, let $\alpha \leq \beta$ be the eigenvalues of $G^1$ and $u,v \in S^1$ corresponding eigenvectors.
 If $\alpha < \beta$ $\{v,-v\}$ is an attractor for the flow induced by $G^1$ whose basin is $S^1 \setminus \{u,-u\}.$ Since $G^2(u) \neq 0,$ $\{-v,v\}$ is $\{G^1,G^2\}$ accessible and since $G^2(v) \neq 0$ assumption $(i)$ of Proposition \ref{th:uniqueLambda} is satisfied at point $v.$ If $\alpha = \beta$ every trajectory of the flow induced by $G^1$ converges either to $v$ or $-v$ and the preceding reasoning still applies. } \eex

 The next proposition will be useful in Section \ref{sec:epidemic} for analyzing random switching between {\em cooperative vector fields} and certain epidemiological models.
 In case the matrices $A^i$ are irreducible, this proposition follows from the Random Perron-Frobenius theorem as proved by Arnold, Demetrius and Gundlach in \cite{ADG}.
 However, to handle the weaker assumption $(iii),$ the proof needs to be adapted, but relies on the same ideas.
 Details are given in Section \ref{sec:appendix}.
-Recall (see remark \ref{rem:Mierc}) that a \textit{Metzler} matrix is a matrix with nonnegative off-diagonal entries. \bprop Assume that \bdes \iti $C_M = \RR^d_+,$ \itii For each $i \in E,$ $A^i$ is Metzler, \itiii There exists $\alpha \in {\cal P}(E)$ (i.e $\alpha_i \geq 0, \sum_{i \in E} \alpha_i = 1$) such that
+Recall (see remark \ref{rem:Mierc}) that a \textit{Metzler} matrix is a matrix with nonnegative off-diagonal entries.
+We say that such a matrix is \textit{irreducible} if adding a sufficiently large multiple of the identity, the obtained matrix is a non-negative irreducible matrix in the usual sense. \bprop Assume that \bdes \iti $C_M = \RR^d_+,$ \itii For each $i \in E,$ $A^i$ is Metzler, \itiii There exists $\alpha \in {\cal P}(E)$ (i.e $\alpha_i \geq 0, \sum_{i \in E} \alpha_i = 1$) such that

 is irreducible. \edes Then ${\cal P}_{inv}^{(\Theta, J)}$ has cardinal one.
 In particular

 \eprop